 Any of the teeth can become infected since all of them have sensitive tissues that are susceptible to bacterial infection.
 Furthermore, research reveals that the molars, especially those with deep grooves, are more susceptible to bacterial infection.

 In some cases, the bacterial infection spreads to the jaw bone resulting in the need for extensive dental surgery.
-It is very important to consult your dentist immediately if you notice any sign and symptom of a tooth infection.
+It is very important to consult your emergency dentist immediately if you notice any sign and symptom of a tooth infection.

 Tooth Infection Treatment Options

 To treat tooth infection, your dentist cleans out the bacterial infection before repairing the tooth.
 This is known as root canal treatment.
 This treatment requires drilling of the infected tooth to get to the infected area.
 The bacterial infection is removed, and an antibacterial solution is used to clean out the root canal.
 After that, a dental crown is placed over the affected tooth for protection.
 Depending on the severity of the infection, your dentist may also prescribe antibiotics to treat the infection.

 It’s a popular saying that prevention is better than a cure.
 Moreover, no one wants to encounter the disruption and pain from a tooth infection.
 This makes tooth infection prevention an important part of the tooth infection treatment plan.

 - Brushing and flossing at least twice daily to get rid of the bacteria that may cause dental decay.

 - Observing good and proper oral habits and lifestyles.

 - Avoiding habits and actions that may break the teeth, such as using the teeth as tools.

 - Visiting the dental office for regular dental check-ups and cleaning.